 Do dolphins hate sharks?

 It depends on the situation.
-There were some recorded incidences and white sharks and dolphins swim side-by-side without any regard for the other.
+There were some recorded incidences, and white sharks and dolphins swimming side-by-side without any regard for each other.
 But, when dolphins feel threatened, they may antagonize sharks by ramming into them with their noses or their whole bodies.

 Do dolphins protect humans from sharks?